atomvm/atomvm_adc/doc/guide.md

 The range of millivolts is determined by the attenuation setting configured for a given pin, specified as an option in the `adc:start/2` function, e.g., `adc:start(Pin, [{attenuation, db_6}])`.
 The `adc:start/1` function will supply a default attenuation of `db_0`.

-Attenuation settings and it corresponding voltage ranges is descibed in the [IDF SDK Documentation](https://docs.espressif.com/projects/esp-idf/en/v3.3.4/api-reference/peripherals/adc.html#_CPPv425adc1_config_channel_atten14adc1_channel_t11adc_atten_t) and is summarized in the following table:
+Attenuation settings and it corresponding voltage ranges is described in the [IDF SDK Documentation](https://docs.espressif.com/projects/esp-idf/en/v3.3.4/api-reference/peripherals/adc.html#_CPPv425adc1_config_channel_atten14adc1_channel_t11adc_atten_t) and is summarized in the following table:

 | Attenuation | Voltage Range |
 | ----------- | ------------- |